Contrasting Cybin (CLXPF) & Its Rivals

-Cybin (OTCMKTS: CLXPF – Get Rating) is one of 684 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its competitors?
-We will compare Cybin to related companies based on the strength of its institutional ownership, profitability, valuation, dividends, risk, analyst recommendations and earnings.
+Cybin (OTCMKTS: CLXPF – Get Rating) is one of 684 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
+We will compare Cybin to related companies based on the strength of its analyst recommendations, institutional ownership, risk, dividends, earnings, valuation and profitability.

 Profitability

-This table compares Cybin and its competitors’ net margins, return on equity and return on assets.
+This table compares Cybin and its rivals’ net margins, return on equity and return on assets.

 |Net Margins